Save emails and attachments to a database (SQL Server)

 - Under Actions after save click Add action and then choose Save to database.
 This will add an action under After saving file in the list to the left.

-NOTE: The screenshot below shows other actions as well, if you have other actions you can chain the save to database action after those actions have taken place as shown below.
+NOTE: The screenshot below shows other actions as well, if you have other actions you can chain or nest the save to database action after those actions have taken place as shown below.

 - Pick the Source as the one you provided in Step-2.